Commissions of 3-4% in luxury real estate: a trap for sellers and agents

 Commission displayed : ≈ 58 253 €

-In this case, the agent, aware that his commission is limited, is less motivated to check every detail : the buyer's solvency, the ability to obtain a loan, the reliability of the compromise.
-His unconscious objective is often to close quickly to collect his remuneration, which increases the risk of failure or a poorly crafted compromise.
+In this case, the agent, aware that their commission is limited, is less motivated to verify every detail : the buyer's creditworthiness, their ability to obtain a loan, and the reliability of the preliminary sales agreement.
+Their unconscious objective is often to close the deal quickly to collect their fee, which increases the risk of failure or a poorly drafted agreement.

 -